jpenna/course-v3/notes/models.md

 > *Choosing learning rate rule of thumb*
 > When unfrozen, pass a `max_lr` value with `slice`.
-> Choose the first param as a value 10x smaller than a well before things started getting worse (beginning of the chart),
+> Choose the first param as a value 10x smaller than well before things started getting worse (beginning of the chart),
 > and the second param about 10 times smaller than the first stage.

 ## Data Bunches